Tour de France Holidays

 Inspired to tackle Alpe D'Huez?

-After the excitement of 2018 the route for 2019 will not pass through Alpe D'Huez.
-However, our five Le Village chalets are the perfect base for anyone seeking to test themselves against the famous 21 bends.
+After the excitement of previous years the route for 2021 will not pass through Alpe D'Huez.
+However, our seven chalets are the perfect base for anyone seeking to test themselves against the famous 21 bends.
 The roads around Alpe D'Huez are a popular training area for cyclists of all abilities, with professionals and amateurs alike flocking to the Alps for summer training.

 Our prices do not include flights or transfers to resort but we would be more than happy to assist in arranging these.